dennis-johnson-dev/webpack-entry-stats-plugin/README.md

 ...
 ```

-If the extract-text-webpack-plugin were included, you would see a `css` key under each entrypoint's extension map.
+If the extract-text-webpack-plugin were included, you would also see a `css` key under each entrypoint's extension map.